General EngineeringTerry S. King, Dean

 DEN 275.
 Introduction to Personal and Professional Development.
 (1) I, II.
 Overview of major topics related to personal and professional development, including communication, leadership, teamwork, total quality management, and ethics.
 One hour lec. and one hour activity a week.
 Pr.: Sophomore standing.

 DEN 299.
 Honors Seminar in Engineering.
 (1) I, II.
 Selected topics of general interest.
-May be taken twice for credit by engineering honor students starting in the second semester of the freshmen year.
+Open to students in the engineering honors program for one semester, usually taken in the first semester enrollment at K-State.